 Registration as a sex offender – Texas requires convicted juvenile sex offenders to register with their local law enforcement agency.
 Their information is publicly available in the Texas Public Sex Offender Registry.

-Romeo and Juliet Law – Texas Penal Code 22.021 allows for juveniles between 14 and 17 years old to legally give consent with someone within three years of their age, as long as the other party is at least 14 and gives their consent.
+Romeo and Juliet Law – Texas Penal Code 22.021 allows juveniles between 14 and 17 years old to legally consent with someone within three years of their age, as long as the other party is at least 14 and gives their consent.
 This protects sexually active teenagers from being treated as sex offenders.
 A teenager may still be subject to statutory rape charges if they have sex with someone outside their age range, however.

 Contact Our Juvenile Defense Team Today

 If your child has been accused of a sex crime, your family is going through an unbelievably stressful ordeal.
 We know what it’s like to worry about your children and their future, especially when going up against the criminal justice system.

 You and your family have rights, and the juvenile defense lawyers at Rosenthal Kalabus & Therrian will make sure those rights are protected.
 When you hire our firm, you bring in a skilled team of advocates who will fight to bring the best resolution to your case so that you and your family can move forward with your lives.
 Call us at (972) 369-0577 or fill out our contact form today to set up a free consultation to discuss your case.